Ryan's Rate Commentary

 Conventional and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage-Backed Securities (MBS) which are traded in real time, all day in the bond market.
 This means rates or loan fees (mortgage pricing) moves throughout the day, being affected by a variety of economic or political events.
 When MBS pricing goes up, mortgage rates or pricing generally goes down.
 When they fall, mortgage pricing goes up.
 Tracking these securities real-time is critical.
 For more information about the rate market, contact me directly.
 I'm among few mortgage professionals who have access to live trading screens during market hours.

-Mortgage rates are moving higher today.
-The MBS market worsened by -12 bps last week.
-This was not enough to increase mortgage rates or fees.
-The market experienced moderate volatility last week.
+Mortgage rates are getting support today.
+The MBS market improved by +4 bps last week.
+This was not enough to decrease mortgage rates or fees.
+The market experienced high volatility last week.

 Three Things: These are the three areas that have the greatest ability to impact rates this week.
-1) Jobs, 2) The Fed and 3) Manufacturing.
-1) Jobs: We get a ton of job and wage related data all week culminating in Big Jobs Friday.
-The bond market will be very sensitive to the pace of wage increases and number of job additions.
+1) Inflation, 2) The Fed and 3) Retail Sales.

 This Week's Potential Volatility: HIGH